frctl/fractal.build/docs/guide/07-components/01-index.md

 ## Hiding components

-A components can be hidden from navigation and listings by using the `hidden` property in the it's configuration file or by prefixing it's file name (or the parent folder name for compound components) with an underscore like this:
+A component can be hidden from navigation and listings by using the `hidden` property in its configuration file or by prefixing its file name (or the parent folder name for compound components) with an underscore like this:

 ```tree
 ├── components